ArduPilot/ardupilot_wiki/common/source/docs/common-electro-permanent-magnet-V3.rst

 The *OpenGrab EPM v3* (from NicaDrone.com) is a small (less than 4cm x 4cm x 2cm) Electro Permanent Magnet gripper capable of 200N of force meaning it can hold about 15kg of cargo securely.
 The gripping and releasing of the cargo is accomplished by delivering a short pulse to an electromagnet which reverses it's field.
 Objects that it grips onto should be metal or have the included `thin steel target square <http://nicadrone.com/index.php?id_product=15&controller=product>`__ attached to them.

 The device accepts a standard PWM servo input or UAVCAN and uses a 5V power supply.
-A Significant amount of power is only required for about 1 second when it first grips or releases the cargo.
+A significant amount of power is only required for about 1 second when it first grips or releases the cargo.

 .. youtube:: ggvm-GQxwaY
     :width: 100%